Peekaey/Miori/README.md

 </details>

 ## FAQ
-Q. Can I only use certain integrations instead of all 3?
+Q. Can I only use certain integrations instead of all 4?
 A. Yes!
-Providing the discord guildId is mandatory.
+Providing the discord guildId/bot token is mandatory.
 However the current validation is that config values are required for every integration, although this can be disabled easily in the program startup.
-Q. How can I authenticate with the spotify/anilist api?
-Q. Is there any setup required from Spotify/Anilist
+Q. Is there any setup required from Spotify/Anilist/Steam
-A. Yes, you will need to make an OAuth application for each service and pass through the clientid/client secret/redirect uri for each service [Spotify](https://developer.spotify.com/dashboard]) [Anilist](https://anilist.co/settings/developer)
+A. Yes, you will need to make a OAuth application for both [Spotify](https://developer.spotify.com/dashboard]) and [Anilist](https://anilist.co/settings/developer) and provide the clientid/client secret/redirect uri for each service to the bot.
+Steam just requires an api key which can be obtained following the documentation found at [Steam Web API Documentation](https://steamcommunity.com/dev)

 ### Future Roadmap
 - Additional services (such as goodreads or apple music)
 - More thorough data provided or flexible queries

 ### Credits
-- Heavily Inspired by [Lanyard](https://github.com/Phineas/lanyard).
-If you are after a simple, easy to use API purely for discord prich presence I would highly recommend lanyard
+- Heavily inspired by [Lanyard](https://github.com/Phineas/lanyard).
+If you are after a simple, easy to use API purely for discord presence data.
+I would highly recommend